 “The moments of eye contact and reassurance from Christina were immeasurable.
 They allowed me to find strength I never knew I had.” - Lydia McMillan

-Specialties: Lamaze Healthy Birth Practices, Postpartum and Colic Care
+Specialties: Lamaze Healthy Birth Practices, Sibling Care

 Age 2, always smiling!

 Her interview location is Hodgepodge Coffeehouse and Gallery, 720 Moreland Avenue, Atlanta, GA 30316.
-Christina supports birthdays at the following hospitals:

 Get To Know Christina

-- If she could, she'd spend all of her money on fancy yarn.
+If she could, she'd spend all of her money on fancy yarn.

-- At 15, her first job was a bag girl at Food Lion.
+At 15, her first job was a bag girl at Food Lion.
 She has to stop herself from taking over when people don't bag groceries "the right way."

-- She simultaneously is a food snob and lover of Velveeta Cheese.
+She simultaneously is a food snob and lover of Velveeta Cheese.